CHT2520/js-build-tools/README.md

 - If you look in the _node_modules_ folder you should find you have a _color-name_ folder where these files have been installed.
 - Open _package.json_.
 This keeps tracks of the different packages we have installed.
 You should be able to see the _color-name_ package.

-_color-name_ is a really simple package; it simply tells us an RGB value for common colour names
+_color-name_ is a really simple package; it simply tells us the RGB value for common colour names.

 - To use this package we need to import it
 - Change _main.js_ to the following: